+(3) The drilling of a temporary water well used to supply water for a rig that is actively engaged in drilling a groundwater production well permitted by the District.
+This exemption may not exceed 180 days.
+The District may grant an extension of the exemption until the well is complete.

+The District may cancel a previously granted exemption and may require an operating permit for or restrict production from a well and assess any appropriate fees if the groundwater withdrawals that were exempted under this Subsection are no longer used solely to supply water for a rig that is actively engaged in drilling a groundwater production well permitted by the district.

 (b) Exempt Permit Registration Required.
 Prior to drilling, a registration is required for all wells drilled in the District that do not require a permit, as listed in Rule 5.1(a).
 All registered wells are required to meet spacing requirements of the District as listed in Rule 8.
 As part of the well registration, the owner will be required to have the District confirm the well meets spacing prior to drilling.